Mali army retakes town, Islamists flee French air raids

 A total of 2,500 French troops are expected in Mali but Paris is keen to swiftly hand the mission over to West Africa's ECOWAS bloc, which in December secured a U.N. mandate for a 3,300-strong mission to help Mali recapture its north.

 The first contingents of Togolese and Nigerian troops arrived in Bamako on Thursday.
-Nigerien and Chadian forces were massing in Niger, Mali's neighbor to the east.
+Nigerien and Chadian forces were massing in Niger, Mali's neighbour to the east.

 Nigerian President Goodluck Jonathan, in a letter to the Senate requesting approval to raise Nigerian's force to 1,200 soldiers, said Mali was a threat to the whole of the region.